History of the web browser: Early 1990s: world wide web

-In 1996, Netscape's share of the browser market reached 86% (with Internet Explorer edging up 10%); but then Microsoft began integrating its browser with its operating system and bundling deals with OEMs.
+In 1996, Netscape's share of the browser market reached 86% (with Internet Explorer approaching 10%); but then Microsoft began integrating its browser with its operating system and bundling deals with OEMs.
 Within 4 years of its release IE had 75% of the browser market and by 1999 it had 99% of the market.
 Although Microsoft has since faced antitrust litigation on these charges, the browser wars effectively ended once it was clear that Netscape's declining market share trend was irreversible.
 Prior to the release of Mac OS X, Internet Explorer for Mac and Netscape were also the primary browsers in use on the Macintosh platform.

 Unable to continue commercially funding their product's development, Netscape responded by open sourcing its product, creating Mozilla.
 This helped the browser maintain its technical edge over Internet Explorer, but did not slow Netscape's declining market share.
 Netscape was purchased by America Online in late 1998.

+Permutations of web browsers

+In 1998, an electronic literature experiment, The Impermanence Agent began as a storytelling Web agent that customized its texts and images based on monitoring of each reader's Web browsing.
+Noah Wardrip-Fruin, Adam Chapman, Brion Moss, Duane Whitehurst developed this agent with an original story, which became obscured with overlaid information as users browsed the web.
+The project lasted from 1998 to 2002.
+Alex Greenberger contends that this was one of the first works that showed how a digital feed could respond to individual users and use that data to "create unique experiences."